Onion Naan Recipe

 Roll The Naan

-Divide the dough into 12 equal parts and roll each part to make a smooth ball.
+Step 7: Divide the dough into 12 equal parts, then roll each into a smooth ball.

-Note – Keep the remaining dough covered with the kitchen towel otherwise it will dry out.
+Note: Keep the remaining dough covered with a kitchen towel; otherwise, it will dry out.

-Spread 2 tablespoon of onion topping over the naan and roll again to push the filling into the naan.
+Step 9: Spread 2 tablespoon of onion topping over the naan, then roll it again to push the filling into the naan.

 Cook The Naan